salahmak/phone-number-list-generator/README.md

-                between), mostly first 3 numbers without the 0          [number] --length, -l  Insert the length of the number excluding the seed's length [number] --help, -h    Show help                                              [boolean]
+                between), mostly first 3 numbers without the 0          [number] --length, -l  Insert the length of the number excluding the seed's length [number] --write, -w   Provide the filename where the numbers will be written at (the directory has to be valid)                              [string] --help, -h    Show help                                              [boolean]

 ```